Quicksilver0218/Object-Validator/Document.md

 `bytes` checks whether the length of the value in UTF-8 encoding in bytes is within the given range.
 It only supports string values.
 The `arg` field is required as the range expression for this condition type.
 (Please see [Range Expression](#range-expression) for detail.)
 The condition is passed when the length of the value in UTF-8 encoding in bytes is within the given range.

 #### Length
 `length` checks whether the length of the value is within the given range.
-It supports string-like and array-like values.
+It supports string-like, array-like, `Map` (`Dictionary`) and `Set` values.
 The `arg` field is required as the range expression for this condition type.
 (Please see [Range Expression](#range-expression) for detail.)
 The condition is passed when the length of the value is within the given range.

 #### Contains
 `contains` checks whether the value contains the given string or null value.
 It supports string and iterable values.
 The `arg` field is required as the given string or null value.
 For string values, the condition is passed when the value contains the given string.
 For iterable values, the condition is passed when any of the string representation of the elements equals to the given string or null value.
 The string representation is obtained by calling `toString()`/`ToString()`.